fravij99/Advanced_statistics_and_probabilty/README.md

 The dataset I used deals with ${CO_{2}}$ emissions cumulative and pro capite for every comune of every state joining to European Union.

 We did a qualitative and quantitative analysis about the problematics every state has to face in sight of climate change.

+I also uploaded the exercises of the course related to intresting physical or economical analysis.